Alice Austen: Photography

 Austen was a self-taught photographer, and primarily used photographic plates and a camera manufactured by the Scovill Company.
 She also meticulously recorded information about her photographs, including the glass plate brand, aperture, and exposure time.
 Austen used a darkroom, likely designed by her uncle, an amateur photographer and chemistry professor at Rutgers University, and produced over 7,000 photographs up through the 1930s, most notably depicting New York's immigrant populations, the inner lives and activities of Victorian women, and her travels to Europe.

 Austen is notable as one of the first female photographers to work outside of a studio and was known to transport up to fifty pounds of camera equipment on her bicycle.
-Austen is considered an amateur photographer as she was independently wealthy and typically did not sell her work to support herself.
+Austen considered herself an amateur photographer as she was independently wealthy and typically did not sell her work to support herself.
 She copyrighted much of her work, though little of it was ever marketed.
 In 1895, she began work on a portfolio project titled "Street Types of New York" made up of street photography portraits of various tradespeople in working-class neighborhoods in Manhattan.
 From the mid-1890s to 1912, Austen worked for Alvah H. Doty photographing the equipment and conditions at the Quarantine Station of Ellis Island.
 Many of her photographs from this time were featured in an exhibit at the 1901 Pan-American Exposition in Buffalo, New York, and published in Harper's Weekly Magazine and Medical Record.

 Her work was also published in Violet Ward's Bicycling for Ladies in 1896, although she was not credited.
 The majority of her work was intended for private viewing, as they depicted intimate relationships between Victorian women and scenes from a non-traditional lifestyle, which included smoking, cross-dressing, and biking.
 Austen's work is today considered significant for providing a rare look into intimate and romantic relationships between Victorian women.

+In 1945, when Alice Austen was evicted from her lifelong home, Clear Comfort, she entrusted her archive to her longtime friend Loring McMillen at the Staten Island Historical Society (now known as Historic Richmond Town): a collection of over 7,500 original prints and negatives.
+In June 2025, Historic Richmond Town repatriated Alice Austen’s photographic archive to the Alice Austen House.